elastic/ems-landing-page/CONTRIBUTING.md

 ## New features and bug fixes
 Pull requests must be targeted to the `master` branch.

 If multiple releases are affected, please open a PR against the `master` branch.
-After the bugfix PR is merged, use the [backport tool](https://github.com/sqren/backport) to to generate a backport PR for the affected branches.
+After the bugfix PR is merged, use the [backport tool](https://github.com/sqren/backport) to generate a backport PR for the affected branches.

 Jenkins needs to be [manually triggered](https://kibana-ci.elastic.co/job/elastic+ems-landing-page+deploy/) to deploy changes to branches to production.